thatrobotguy/ABB_IRB_1600_Setup/README.md

 I should note that you should NOT `catkin_make` until everything is git cloned, except for after using `wstool` to get the `MoveIt!` repositories when building from source.

-### Now that you have git cloned everything, you now can skip to the "How to start up the ABB IRB 1600 with ROS" section
+### Now that you have git cloned everything, you now can skip the "ABB Package Modifications" steps and go to the "How to start up the ABB IRB 1600 with ROS" steps

 ## ABB Package Modifications